Flights cancelled due to strikes in Belgium next week

 The airport is located 45 minutes south of the Belgian capital.

-Ryanair expects to cancel 40 of its 170 scheduled flights on each day of the August strike.
+Ryanair has cancelled 44 of its 170 scheduled flights on each day of the August strike, totalling 88 cancellations across two days.

 Why are pilots in Belgium going on strike?